Vishruth-S/CompetitiveCode/Contributing.md

 # Contributing

-You can contribute solutions to any problem provided it is not duplicate
+You can contribute to this repo in any of the following ways
+## Adding new problems and solutions

 * If you are selecting a problem from a website like hackerrank, codechef etc
   * Add it to the respective folder (if it doesn't exist, create it)
   * Should have 2 files: `problem.md` and `solution`